AdityaVersion34/bulk_image_processor/README.md

 ### Execution
 To run the application in a Python process, run the `__main__.py` file.
 The application's GUI should appear shortly.

+When using the application, ensure that all images are of the same dimensions.
+The application cannot currently handle images with varying dimensions.